dseight/beagleburner/README.md

 ## Build

+Install a few packages.
+With Fedora 44 this would be something like:

+    sudo dnf install binutils gcc g++ patch perl

 Clone this repo:

     git clone https://github.com/dseight/beagleburner.git

-Then clone buildroot and checkout it on release `2025.11`:
+Then clone buildroot and checkout it on release `2026.08`:

     git clone https://github.com/buildroot/buildroot.git
     cd buildroot
-    git checkout 2025.11
+    git checkout 2026.08

 and run this, pointing to the directory with this repo:

     make BR2_EXTERNAL=/path/to/beagleburner beaglebone_defconfig

-and, finally, build it:
+and, finally, build it (no `-jN` needed):

     make